onemorebsmith/chia-monitor/README.md

 You can get an output similar to this if you import the grafana json export in `grafana/chia_dash.json` or configure your own using the metrics exposed to prom.
 ![Alt text](https://i.imgur.com/HkBFB6W.png "Grafana")

+# Features
+## Drive monitoring
+This feature monitors your staging and final plot paths and provides metrics such as disk activity (for temp paths) and plot counts for staging/final directories.
+## Uhaul
+Uhaul monitors any drives listed as `StagingPaths` drives and moves finished plots directories listed in `FinalPaths`.
+Uhaul maintains an internal state so it will never attempt to have more than one file being transferred to a single drive at a time, but will allow transfers to multiple drives at once.
+This keeps the transfer speeds high and keeps from bogging the drive I/O rates down.
+Internally, UHaul uses native rysnc for reliablilty.
+Once transferred successfully, uhaul removes the file from staging.
+## Plotter
+The plotter part of chia-monitor allows for the creation of new plots in an organized manner.
+Currently this uses the default chia plotter from the chia-blockchain repo, but monitors the output of the plotting system to properly space and sequence plots as desired from the user.
+Check the `config_example.yaml` for all the options allowed here.
+This also supports the new portable plot format.

 # Todo:
 - Containerize the monitor